 Supervisory meetings: frequency and record keeping

 Formal meetings between the research student and supervisor(s) to review progress should normally take place at least every four to six weeks for full-time students (pro-rata for part-time students).
 It is essential for written records of formal student-supervisor meetings to be made, either by the student or the supervisor, and for both to maintain a copy.
 Notes of supervisory meetings need not be lengthy or detailed documents, but should record the progress made on the project, key points discussed and any agreed actions or objectives to be achieved before the next meeting.
 This could take the form of a series of bullet points.
 This is essential for both pedagogic reasons (i.e. to ensure the student's understanding of points made by the supervisor) and to provide an accurate record of the supervisory sessions.
-Students often take the lead in producing these records and an on-line form suitable for this purpose is available.
+Students often take the lead in producing these records and an online form is available.

 Supervisory meetings should be conducted in English and the written records of such meetings should also be in English, even if the student and supervisor share a different native language.
 This is to assist the student in developing the necessary written and oral English language skills that are required for conducting successful doctoral research in the UK.

 Students who are spending time away from the University, e.g. on fieldwork, should make arrangements in advance with their supervisory team for maintaining an appropriate level and means of contact whilst they are away from Sheffield.
+Students should also

 Alternative supervisory arrangements (when a supervisor is absent)